-It’s a common problem in scheduling: optimising for a use case (less computer idle time) ends up making it worse from another point of view (more programmer idle time).
+It’s a common problem in scheduling: optimising for a use case (less computer idle time) ends up making it worse from another point of view (more human idle time).

 Computers kept getting faster and faster for sure, and although programmers tried to make the best of the computing power they could get, any single user wouldn’t make efficient use of a computer by herself!